Stable envelopes for slices of the affine Grassmannian: T -equivariant geometry

-\begin{proposition} Let $\wtalpha$ be a root and $n\in\mathbb{Z}$.
+\begin{proposition} Let $\wtalpha$ be a root, and $n\in\mathbb{Z}$.
 Then the multiplicity of weight $\wtalpha+n\hbar$ in $T_p X$ is \begin{enumerate} \item $N_+\left(\wtalpha,n+\dfrac{1}{2}\right)-1$ if $0<n+\dfrac{1}{2}<\left\langle \wtalpha, \comu \right\rangle$, \item $N_+\left(\wtalpha,n+\dfrac{1}{2}\right)$ otherwise. \end{enumerate} \end{proposition}

-\begin{proof} Every point which is counted by $N_+\left(\wtalpha,n+\dfrac{1}{2}\right)$ gives rise to the left end of a segment corresponding to a non-zero tangent vector with tangent weight if we don't take into account the Right condition.
+\begin{proof} Every point which is counted by $N_+\left(\wtalpha,n+\dfrac{1}{2}\right)$ gives rise to the left end of a segment corresponding to a non-zero tangent vector with tangent weight if we do not take into account the Right condition.
 And this condition vanishes the rightmost vector if and only if

-This gives $-1$ in this case, as stated in the Proposition. \end{proof}
+This gives $-1$ in this case, as stated in the proposition. \end{proof}

 If one wants to use $N_-\left(\wtalpha,n+\dfrac{1}{2}\right)$ in place of $N_+\left(\wtalpha,n+\dfrac{1}{2}\right)$, there is an easy relation between them.

 \begin{proposition} The numbers $N_+\left(\wtalpha,n+\dfrac{1}{2}\right)$ and $N_-\left(\wtalpha,n+\dfrac{1}{2}\right)$ are related in the following way \begin{enumerate} \item $N_+\left(\wtalpha,n+\dfrac{1}{2}\right)=N_-\left(\wtalpha,n+\dfrac{1}{2}\right)+1$ if $0<n+\dfrac{1}{2}<\left\langle \wtalpha, \comu \right\rangle$, \item $N_+\left(\wtalpha,n+\dfrac{1}{2}\right)=N_-\left(\wtalpha,n+\dfrac{1}{2}\right)-1$ if $\left\langle \wtalpha, \comu \right\rangle < n+\dfrac{1}{2} < 0$, \item $N_+\left(\wtalpha,n+\dfrac{1}{2}\right)=N_-\left(\wtalpha,n+\dfrac{1}{2}\right)$ otherwise. \end{enumerate} \end{proposition}